 If you're the groom and you're picking out ties for yourself and your groomsmen, then it's important to first consider the style and design of your tie options.
 What vibe are you going for on your wedding day?
 Where are you getting married?
 What color are your fiancé's bridesmaids wearing?
 During which season are you getting married?
 These are all questions to ask yourself to help narrow down the tie choices that are right for your big day.
 From there, you can select colors, styles, and patterns that work best, whether you match with the wedding party or go with two different options.

 Next, think about the formality of your wedding.
 Different colors and styles may be more suited for casual weddings versus formal affairs.
 Hosting a spring garden wedding?
 Perhaps you'll opt for beige suits with light blue ties.
 If you're throwing a fancy black-tie soiree, you can go for black ties featuring sleek textures and subtle prints.
 If you love a traditional look, go with ties in a solid color and print.

 Do I have to wear a tie if I'm not in the wedding?

 If it's a casual wedding (such as a laidback beach ceremony) then it might not be necessary, but you can't really go wrong throwing one on.
 For formal or black-tie occasions, a tie or even a bow tie and suspenders are highly recommended.
 If the dress code isn't specified, you can always ask the bride or groom.

 What color should the groom's tie be?

-Grooms typically wear a white or off-white color to complement the bride's gown, but that can change depending on the wedding theme or the couple's preference.
+Grooms typically wear a white or off-white color to complement the bride's gown.
+However, that can change depending on the wedding theme or the couple's preference.
 It's all about what's going to make you feel handsome and confident on your special day.
 For groomsmen, it's always a good idea to consider wearing a color that matches the bridesmaids' dresses or the overall aesthetic of your ceremony venue and decorations.